datanucleus/datanucleus-core/README.md

 #### MultiTenancy

-The handling for multi-tenancy code is present in each of the store plugins but is controlled from _org.datanucleus.PersistenceNucleusContextImpl_ with two methods
+The handling for multi-tenancy code is present in each of the store plugins but is controlled from

-* __isClassMultiTenant__ : returns whether a class should use a multi-tenancy discriminator
-* __getMultiTenancyId__ : return the tenancy id to populate for the current context.
+* __org.datanucleus.ExecutionContext.getTenantId__ : returns the tenant id for the specified class (for any write operations, and optionally any read operations)
+* __org.datanucleus.PersistenceNucleusContext.getTenantReadIds__ : returns the tenant ids to use in any read operations (overriding the tenant id above when specified).

+The metadata of the class defines whether it has a tenancy discriminator (i.e you have to explicitly add the metadata to get a discriminator).

 ### CDI Integration